How To Grease Tie Rod Ends

 Lastly, clean off any excess grease from the zerk and dust boot.
 Drive the car around the block and check for leakage.

-* If you have a rough commute or hit the trails on the weekend then take your vehicle out on some similar terrain before checking the tie rod end.
+* If you have a rough commute or hit the trails on the weekend then take your vehicle out on some similar terrain and check the joints afterward.

 How to clear a plugged grease zerk fitting